-Fascinated by Andalusí culture, Washington Irving travelled this Route (formerly both border country and trade route), covering the distance that joins and separates two historical and geographical poles of Al-Andalus.
+Intrigued by the Andalusian culture, Washington Irving traversed this route, which was historically both a borderland and a trade route, covering the distance that both connects and separates two historical and geographical poles of Al-Andalus.
 The dawn and dusk of cultures, East and West, Al Mutamid and Boabdil.

-Seville (capital of al-Andalus in 1163) and Granada (capital of the Nazrid kingdom from 1231) are two places spatially set apart, but united by a joint trajectory and the same mix of blood.
+Seville (capital of al-Andalus in 1163) and Granada (capital of the Nazrid kingdom from 1231) are two locations spatially set apart, but united by a shared trajectory and the same blend of heritage.
 Both Moorish, both Christian, they share and reveal the history and culture of al-Andalus.

-Seville and Granada are at the same time one Andalusia and two peoples, one heartbeat and two ways of seeing and feeling.
-To travel from one to the other is to make a sentimental journey through time.
+Seville and Granada represent simultaneously one Andalusia and two peoples, one heartbeat and two ways of seeing and feeling.
+To travel from one to the other is to embark on a sentimental journey through time.

-The Washington Irving Route is designed and built in its entirety to be done by bicycle.
-It begins in Seville and passes through Alcalá de Guadaíra and the Sierra de los Alcores and its Roman capital, Carmona.
-This way you can visit a large part of the province of Seville [^1^][1].
-The route can be done completely or only some sections.
-One of the features that make it a tourist attraction for sports lovers is that the route is enabled to do it by bike in seven days.
-If you like history and in turn nature and physical exercise, do not hesitate to delve into this adventure.
+The Washington Irving Route, designed and constructed to be traversed entirely by bicycle, commences in Seville and passes through Alcalá de Guadaíra, the Sierra de los Alcores, and its Roman capital, Carmona.
+This allows you to explore a significant portion of the province of Seville.
+The route can be completed in its entirety or in sections.
+One of its appealing features for sports enthusiasts is that it can be cycled in seven days.
+If you have an interest in history, nature, and physical exercise, don't hesitate to embark on this adventure.

-The first part of the journey combines extraordinary monumental wealth with a variety of equally remarkable landscape and naturalistic interest.
-Not only Seville, but Carmona, Marchena, Osuna, Estepa, are amazing monumental complexes that also owe much of their vestiges of Arab heritage.
-It is important that before leaving you put on comfortable clothes and, above all, you are attentive to the signs that exist on the route to avoid you getting lost.
-Along the way you can stop at any of the villages to eat something or cool off.
-Try to distribute your strengths and do not overdo it at this early stage, as there is still a long road ahead.
+The initial part of the journey combines extraordinary monumental wealth with a variety of equally remarkable landscapes and naturalistic interests.
+Not only Seville, but also Carmona, Marchena, Osuna, and Estepa are amazing monumental complexes that owe much of their vestiges to Arab heritage.
+It's important to wear comfortable clothing before setting off and, above all, to pay attention to the signs along the route to avoid getting lost.
+You can stop at any of the villages along the way to eat or cool down.
+Try to pace yourself and avoid overexertion in the early stages, as there's still a long road ahead.

-The stretch that runs through the province of Malaga is one of the most impressive and popular.
-From the countryside of Seville, the route submerges up to the stunning Fuente de Piedra Lagoon.
-Here you can take the opportunity to make spectacular photos of the scenery and enjoy the views of this enclave, cradle of the colorful flamingos.
-Step by step, the traveler moves to the crossroads of Andalucia, Antequera, to the north of Malaga, at the gates of the kingdom of Granada.
+The segment that traverses the province of Malaga is among the most awe-inspiring and popular.
+Originating from the rural landscapes of Seville, the route descends into the breathtaking Fuente de Piedra Lagoon.
+This location offers an excellent opportunity to capture stunning photographs of the scenery and savour the views of this enclave, home to the vibrant flamingos.
+Gradually, the traveller reaches the crossroads of Andalucia, Antequera, located to the north of Malaga, on the threshold of the kingdom of Granada.

 - From Seville to Osuna.